CodeforSouth/project_guide/README.md

-# Code for South Project Guide
+# The Public Interest Technology Guide
-Guides to creating, managing and scaling open source projects at Code For South.

-A manifest of guides and resources we need to create.
-As we are just getting started everything here is open to debate.
-I believe projects need to be broken down into a idea phase, start phase, building phase, and dead phase.
+Previously, we allowed people to self project management themselves on projects.

+In 2020, we have project focus areas with a specific focus on Justice Discovery in Q3-Q4.

+People are still allowed to work on whatever project, BUT the Code for South Florida staff has set priorities.
 If you would like to contribute feel free to open a pull request or github issue to discuss various line items if one does not exist already, when you do please a make pr on this readme and link to the issue discussion.

 **Goal**
 - Reduce frustrations for users and contributers